tommybananas/finale/README.md

 ### Migrate from Epilogue

-Finale is bulit to be a drop-in replacement for Epilogue that supports Sequelize 4.x.x
+Finale is built to be a drop-in replacement for Epilogue that supports Sequelize 4.x.x

 ```javascript
 const epilogue = require('epilogue')